 WVAC was incorporated as the Cultural Arts Society West in 1969, and changed its name to the West Valley Fine Arts Council in 1989 to reflect a broader, more inclusive vision.
 It became the West Valley Arts Council in 2004.
 WVAC has been central to creating what is recognized as a “high quality of life” for West Valley residents, and is the only multi-disciplinary arts organization of its type and scope in the Valley.

-West Valley Chamber of Commerce Alliance
+West Valley Chambers of Commerce Alliance

 The West Valley Chambers of Commerce Alliance provides coordination of shared programs and benefits to advance the common business interests of the Buckeye Valley, Glendale, Southwest Valley, Surprise Regional, and Wickenburg Chambers of Commerce.
 The Alliance also serves as the public policy advocacy body on issues that impact the business and economic climate of the areas served by the participating Chambers of Commerce.